an-Iceberg/an-Iceberg/README.md

 - Multiple dispatch
 - Function piping

+# TypeScript is pretty alr too ❯❯❯
+i oftentimes wonder if Rust is overkill for my purposes and if i should just write everything in TypeScript instead b/c i technically don't need the performance gains that come with Rust. i am also unsure if i'll truly be able to leverage the strength of the type system, considering i'm not that deeply familiar with Rust's type system that i could write a whole framework all by myself 😓.

 # Personal ›››

 <!-- Todo: there's a prettier image we have for this -->